Updated – August 2020

 Few concerns of The Bialetti Moka Express

-- Possibility of corrosion due to this metal characteristic
+- possibility of corrosion due to its metallic characteristic;

-- A bit expensive considering few other models on the market
+- a bit expensive considering a few other models on the market;

 Great selling points of this product: